luluco250/winforms-sample-app/README.md

 play well with DI/IoC.
 This is handled by `ViewService`, which resolves dependencies using utilities from `Microsoft.Extensions.DependencyInjection`.

+One key point about constructor dependencies in Windows Forms is that the Visual Studio form/user control designer is unable to edit classes with no empty constructor.
+A simple workaround for this is to make a private empty constructor, as it uses reflection to instantiate any constructor regardless of accessibility.
+Nullable member checks can be safely ignored due to the designer not making any use of them (it only really executes `InitializeComponent()`).

 Other than that there is a single form used as a host for said views.

 A few improvements could be done, namely some kind of message box service